unman/shaker/monitor/README.md

 The template has passwordless root installed, so you can run packet captures using `sudo..`.
-If you want to run wireshark as an ordinary user, open a terminal in template-monitor and run `sudo dpkg-reconfigure wireshark-common`.
+If you want to run wireshark as an ordinary user, open a terminal in template-monitor and run
+1. `sudo dpkg-reconfigure wireshark-common`.
-Answer `Yes` to the question, "should non-superusers be able to capture packets?"
+2. Answer `Yes` to the question, "should non-superusers be able to capture packets?"
-Run `sudo usermod -a -G wireshark user`.
+3. Run `sudo usermod -a -G wireshark user`.
-Shut down the template.
+4. Shut down the template.

+Next time you start a qube using the template-monitor template, you will be able to run Wireshark as an ordinary user.

 ## Usage
 sys-monitor is created with `provides_network` set, so you can attach qubes to it, setting it as netvm.